jlorieau/mollib/docs/cli/measure.rst

         Measure Ramachandran angles (in degrees) for a protein.
 Filters and options are ignored.
 Heteroatom chains are skipped.

+        The ``--rama`` command classifies Ramachandran angles based on backbone-backbone amide hydrogen bonds.
+Residues without a classification are either randomly coil, or they correspond to secondary structure units at the surface of the protein, without an intramolecular hydrogen bond.

+        The *isolated* classification is given for residues that have backbone hydrogen bonds, but these cannot be classified into conventional secondary structure units.
+See the :ref:`hbonds_command` for further details.

         **Examples**

         Measure the Ramachandran :math:`\phi` and :math:`\psi` angles for the